dangerbot3pic/dangerbot3pic.github.io/aboutme.md

 ---
 layout: page
 title: Hello
-subtitle: What can I do for you?
+subtitle: Still figuring stuff out
 ---

 I'm a PhD student in the Department of Computing at Imperial College London.
 My research interests range from machine learning to quantitative analysis and modelling.